Emissions & Generation Resource Integrated Database (eGRID) Questions and Answers

 What other EPA tools are available to estimate avoided emissions from EE/RE programs?

-EPA released the AVoided Emissions and geneRation Tool (AVERT) in 2014 for the purpose of calculating avoided NOX, SO2, and CO2 emissions of energy efficiency and renewable energy (EE/RE) policies and programs.
-In this Excel-based tool users can create custom calculations that reflect variations in hourly impacts of different EE programs or RE resources within one of AVERT’s ten regions.
+The AVoided Emissions and geneRation Tool (AVERT) calculates avoided PM2.5, NOx, SO2, and CO2 emissions of energy efficiency and renewable energy (EE/RE) policies and programs.
+Use AVERT’s web edition or Excel-based tool to create custom calculations that reflect variations in hourly impacts of different EE programs or RE resources within one of AVERT’s ten regions.
 For example, users can select among wind, solar, and different EE savings options (“load impact profiles”) within the tool.

 How can I provide feedback or ask questions?